 The colour is chestnutoloroso sherry and the texture shows many small tears that sowly consolidate and stick to the top of the glass (a great oiliness).
 The nose offers an extremely winey driven but typical (modern) Bowmore profile with vanilla, maritime, peaty and fruity aromas.
-Very complex and interesting to explore.
+Not very impressive but interesting to explore.
 Some drops of water help to reduce the dominant wine aromas.
 I like it!

 The taste is complex too, basically on the same flavours as is the nose.
 It is chewable and more balanced as the winey flavours are no longer dominant.
 Water releases more bitter flavours from the wine soaked woods what often happens with first fill wine cask maturations.
 I like the neat dram better.

-It arrives a little hot but nicely coating (remember the great oiliness?) on the palate with no distracting moments.
-The finish is of medium length and adds delicious chocolatey flavours to the mix without any bitter or astringent notes.
+The dram arrives a little hot but nicely coating (remember the great oiliness?) on the palate with no distracting moments.
+The finish is of medium length and adds delicious milk chocolatey flavours to the mix without any bitter or astringent moments.